 Branding is the process of deliberately shaping the identity of a brand.

 It involves developing elements that will characterise the brand’s appearance and experience.
-This includes not only tangible elements such as logo and brand voice but also intangible elements such as mission, values or brand storytelling.
+These include tangible elements such as the logo and brand voice and intangible elements such as the mission, values or brand storytelling.

-In this article, I explain the best time for branding and why there is no one-size-fits-all answer.
+Further reading: In this article, I explain the best time for branding and why there is no one-size-fits-all answer.
+And here is a deep dive into branding.

 Employer Branding

 Employer branding shapes a company’s reputation as an employer.
-The aim is to attract top talent and retain it long-term.
+The aim is to attract and retain top talent.

 Co-Branding

-Co-branding is a strategic partnership in which two or more brands with similar values jointly develop a product, service or campaign.
+Co-branding is a strategic partnership in which two or more brands with similar values jointly develop a product, service or experience.

 This collaboration aims to leverage each other’s strengths and advantages to create a mutually beneficial partnership.

-Understand Co-branding in-depth, including its types, benefits, risks, and examples.
+Further reading: Understand Co-branding, including its types, benefits, risks, and examples.

 Logo

-A logo is a graphic symbol consisting of typography, an image, a shape or a combination of those.
+A logo is a graphic symbol consisting of typography, an image, a shape or a combination thereof.
 It gets used to represent and identify a brand.

 A well-designed logo should be memorable, representative and timeless.
 It should communicate the brand’s identity effectively without relying too heavily on overly detailed or descriptive elements.